rayshift/translatefgo/README.md

 - Create and write down a bind code for your account before using the app.

 ### Does this work on NA?
-NA is supported for English to Spanish translations starting with Translate/FGO version 2.0.0.
+NA is supported for English to Spanish and PtBr translations starting with Translate/FGO version 2.0.0.

 ### Contact Information
 This tool operates in good faith to increase player accessibility to Fate/Grand Order.
 Please use the GitHub issues section for bug reports and suggestions.
 Should you wish to privately contact the creator of this application, please email webmaster at rayshift.io.